 (with Richard Bonneau, Joshua Tucker & Jonathan Nagler)

-• Ideology scores for news organizations (e.g. nytimes.com, foxnews.com)
+Data: Ideology of news media (e.g. nytimes.com, foxnews.com)

 The Unequal Effects of the COVID-19 Pandemic on Political Interest Representation